azantop/weatherML/README.md

 $$\mathrm{loss}_T = |c\Delta T - \partial_t T|^2$$

-and the Euler equation
+and the Euler equation without pressure gradient term

 $$\mathrm{loss}_\mathbf{v} = |\partial_t \mathbf{v} + (\mathbf{v}\cdot\nabla)\mathbf{v}|^2 $$

 to train the model along with the mean squared error.
-Since there are a inhomogeneous constants present in both of these losses, we apply the differential operators on both predicted $y$ and $y_true$ values.
+Since there are a inhomogeneous constants present in both of these losses, we apply the differential operators on both predicted $y$ and $y_{true}$ values.
 The comparison shows that the learning is aided such that the model reaches an overall better forecast.

 ## Results: Temperature forecast for a single point: